Family Assistance Plan: Race/region

-The FAP was expected to be well received in the South, where African Americans, who did not receive as much welfare benefits in proportion to white Americans, would welcome the program.
+The FAP was expected to be well received in the South, where African Americans, who did not receive as many welfare benefits in proportion to white Americans, would welcome the program.
 Among the 52% of the U.S. population obtaining the FAP, two-thirds of them would have been impoverished African Americans.
 Additionally, one of the biggest factors in deciding the amount of benefits from the FAP a family could receive was based on the family size.
 As African Americans in rural regions had on average a larger family size compared to white families living in urbanized regions, the FAP disproportionately benefited Black families.
 Among African Americans, people living in the South supported the FAP as it would vastly increase their minimal income, while northern Americans feared the FAP could cut existing welfare.
 Nevertheless, the FAP raised concerns for white Americans as they resented that Black people, especially in the rural South, could receive more benefits that could increase their living standards.
 For white people, this meant that the FAP could increase civil rights for Black people, such as education and speeches.
 It also aroused the fear of increased civic participation by Black people.
 In 1968, the U.S. Commission on Civil Rights predicted that political participation by Black people especially in the South would increase once Black people were able to become more economically self-sufficient.
 Thus the Southern Democratic establishment, the conservative Democrats, opposed the FAP as they thought giving a universal basic income could equalize the power among African Americans and white Americans in the South.
 As the conservative Democrats controlled the Senate Finance Committee, the FAP would ultimately be rejected in 1971.

 Meanwhile, the southern states were also expected to receive the most benefits out of the FAP.
-The South on average received less in welfare benefits from the government compared to the North.
+The South on average received less welfare benefits from the government compared to the North.
 The Department of Health, Education and Welfare (HEW) yielded different proportions of welfare benefits to each different region.
 Approximately 38% of the funds went to five northeastern regions, another 13% were used for California, and the other 32% were paid for fourteen regions located in northern areas while the southern states could not receive funds from other welfare policies.
 According to the estimation by HEW, 52% of the U.S. population who most benefited from the FAP would be from the South.
 President Nixon intended to eliminate regional discrimination through the program as well.